mingwzhang/Queens-College-CS-Projects/README.md

 ### CSCI 780 – Machine Learning
 Covers core machine learning concepts with an emphasis on practical implementation and evaluation.
 Topics include supervised learning, neural networks, optimization, and deep learning, with applied projects involving real-world datasets.

+---

+## Notes

+- Projects reflect academic coursework and may prioritize clarity and correctness over production-level optimization.
+- Some folders were updated after course completion to improve organization, documentation, or reproducibility.
+- This repository is intended for educational and reference purposes.